Comparison

 License Apache 2.0 Commercial Commercial Commercial

-Playbook format Python Visual + Python YAML + JavaScript Visual + Python
+Playbook model Python Visual + Python YAML + scripts Visual + Python

-Self-hosted Yes Yes Yes (or cloud) Yes (or cloud)
+Self-hosted Yes Yes Yes / cloud Yes / cloud

 Playbook testing pytest Limited Limited Limited